JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 node build/app.js
 ```

-### Setting up a proper build environment using babel
+### Setting up a proper build environment using Babel
 This is all good magic but what about doing some proper development using node.js.

 #### babel configuration file .babelrc
-`.babelrc` is a very neat way to separate all your babel stuff in one JSON file.
+`.babelrc` is a very neat way to separate all your Babel stuff in one JSON file.
 It's also pretty easy to get started.
 This is our .babelrc file for this tutorial.
-You can access other .babelrc options [here](http://babeljs.io/docs/usage/options/) and make it as complex as you want it to be
+You can access other .babelrc options [here](http://babeljs.io/docs/usage/options/) and make it as robust as you want it to be
 ```json
 {
   "plugins": ["es2015", "stage-0"]